 Breathe in, breathe out, and enjoy the gentle movement of Tai Chi as a beneficial fitness choice after cancer

-Women dealing with breast cancer, whether they are currently in treatment, recovering from surgery or seeking a form of exercise that will enable them to regain strength and range of motion, have long known that gentle exercise will benefit them.
-However, the benefits of tai chi for cancer patients are less well-known that those of yoga and Pilates.
-It may be worth your time to explore tai chi as another option.
+Women dealing with breast cancer, whether they are currently in treatment, recovering from surgery or trying to regain strength and range of motion, have long known that gentle exercise will benefit them.
+However, the benefits of Tai Chi for cancer patients are less well-known than those of yoga and Pilates.
+It may be worth your time to explore Tai Chi as another option.

-Due to the types of surgeries women with breast cancer are often required to have, and the added possibility of chemotherapy and radiation, even yoga can be more demanding than is physically possible at various stages of breast cancer recovery.
-One of the benefits of tai chi for cancer patients facing this dilemma (or simply looking for another type of gentle exercise), is that it is more gentle than yoga.
+Due to the types of surgeries women with breast cancer are often required to have, and the added possibility of chemotherapy and radiation, even yoga can sometimes be too demanding.
+One of the benefits of Tai Chi is that it is more gentle than yoga.

 Why Tai Chi?
 It benefits cancer patients in mind and body

-Tai Chi is often described as “meditation in motion” since this eastern exercise keeps the body constantly moving/ Tai chi combines slow, graceful movements with both meditation and breathing techniques.
-In today’s world, Tai Chi is considered a form of exercise, but its roots are believed to have originated in 12th-century China where it originated as a martial art.
+Tai Chi is often described as “meditation in motion” since this eastern exercise keeps the body constantly moving.
+It combines slow, graceful movements with both meditation and breathing techniques.
+Today most people consider Tai Chi a form of exercise, but its roots are believed to have originated in 12th-century China as a martial art.

 The techniques used in contemporary Tai Chi address the body and mind as an interconnected system.
-The benefits of tai chi include not only enhanced mental clarity and physical health, especially for cancer patients, but improved posture, balance, flexibility and strength.
+The benefits of Tai Chi include not only enhanced mental clarity and physical health, but improved posture, balance, flexibility and strength.

 Recognizing Tai Chi: It’s a bird, it’s a crane

 During this low-impact, slow-motion exercise, participants go without pausing through a series of motions most often named for animal actions.
-For instance, in a movement called Grasp Sparrow’s Tail, the left hand is held at chin level as though grasping the head of the bird, the right hand placed to the side of the hip as though smoothing the bird’s tail.
-In this case, the bird is a symbol of consciousness, air, spirit and breath.
+For instance, in a movement called Grasp Sparrow’s Tail, the left hand begins at chin level as though grasping the head of the bird, the right hand placed to the side of the hip as though smoothing the bird’s tail.
+In this case, the bird symbolizes consciousness, air, spirit and breath.

-Tai Chi, whose benefits for cancer patients are numerous, differs from other types of exercise in several respects.
+Tai Chi differs from other types of exercise in several respects.
 The movements are usually circular and never forced, the muscles are relaxed rather than tensed, the joints are not fully extended or bent, and connective tissues are not stretched.
 What this means is that Tai Chi can be easily adapted for anyone, from the very fit to someone confined to a wheelchair or, as in the case of a breast cancer survivor, recovering from surgery or treatments.

-Tai Chi has shown its potential benefits for cancer patients in research: A 2008 study at the University of Rochester, published in Medicine and Sport Science, concluded that quality of life and functional capacity (including aerobic capacity, muscular strength and flexibility) improved in women with breast cancer who did 12 weeks of Tai Chi, while declining in a control group that received only supportive therapy.
+Tai Chi has shown its potential benefits for cancer patients in research.
+A 2008 study at the University of Rochester, published in Medicine and Sport Science, concluded that quality of life, aerobic capacity, muscular strength and flexibility improved in women with breast cancer who did 12 weeks of Tai Chi.
+These declined in a control group that received only supportive therapy.

 Lorenzo Cohen, Ph.D., a professor in the Departments of General Oncology and Behavioral Science at The University of Texas MD Anderson Cancer Center, explains that Tai Chi shares numerous physical benefits long attributed to yoga, which include: